gdavidbutler/decisionTableCompiler/README.md

 **The problem:** Decision logic in code is fragile.
 A small requirements change can require reorganizing deeply nested if/else statements.
 Hand-optimization is error-prone and hard to review.

-**The solution:** Express requirements as a decision table (each row is one rule).
+**The solution:** Express requirements as a decision table.
 The compiler automatically:
 - Finds the optimal evaluation order
 - Eliminates duplicate code paths
 - Minimizes decision depth